-I consume a lot of content (what can I say, I'm a millennial in 2020) and I like sharing cool stuff I find.
+I consume a lot of content and I like sharing cool stuff I find.

 So, I figured I'd try and make a running list of links to things I've consumed and why I like them.

 Call it link curation, call it time-wasting; whatever -- it brings me joy.
 If you want to be updated on the latest

 batch, I send these links out